LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/overview.md

 You can also start from scratch and author articles directly in a knowledge base.

 #### Content management systems (CMS)
-If you have a CMS with well-curated content that you want to leverage in bot conversations, you can add a CMS knowledge base.
+If you have a CMS with well-curated content that you want to leverage in bot conversations, you can [add a CMS knowledge base](knowledge-base-cms-knowledge-bases-introduction.html).
 This is one where the content is authored and managed entirely within the external CMS application.

-You can integrate with any CMS that has the capability, i.e., an API connector.
-Notable examples include Salesforce and Zendesk.
-Integrating with your CMS lets your content creators use familiar tools and workflows to author and manage the content.

-Within the Knowledge Base application, a CMS knowledge base serves as a connector to the CMS.
-You can choose to [use LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html) (recommended) or [use the CMS’ query and answer API](knowledge-base-cms-knowledge-bases-cms-kbs-without-liveperson-ai.html) to select and serve the content.
-If you use LivePerson AI, read-only article information is displayed in the knowledge base to assist you as you do some configuration work.
-If you use the CMS’ API instead, read-only article information isn’t displayed except when testing the knowledge base.

 #### Google sheets
 If your tool of choice is a simple Google sheet, you can [add a LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-knowledge-bases.html) and link the sheet to it.
 Once you add the knowledge base using the sheet, you can follow one of two workflows: